encukou/freezeyt/README.md

 The Czech Python community uses a lot of static web pages that are generated from a web application for community purposes e.g. workshops, courses, or meetups.

 The community has been so far relying on the following projects ([flask-frozen](https://pythonhosted.org/Frozen-Flask/) and [elsa](https://github.com/pyvec/elsa/)) in order to generate the static web content.
 The new [freezer](https://github.com/encukou/freezeyt) ought to be used with any arbitrary Python Web application framework ([Flask](https://flask.palletsprojects.com/en/1.1.x/), [Django](https://www.djangoproject.com/), [Tornado](https://www.tornadoweb.org/en/stable/), etc.).
-So community won't be anymore limited by one web app technology for generating static pages.
+So the community won't be limited by one web app technology for generating static pages anymore.

 ## Authors